Karol-hub/School-Notes-A-level/School/Computer Science/Course Work/Reports/Report.md

 I: Question 8.
 How should the inventory management system work?

 S: I think that there should be a very limited amount of inventory room so that management and planning become very important.
-Also, so that the focus of the game isn’t shifted too much from the combat as it is the main focus of the game.
+Also, so that the focus of the game isn’t shifted too much from the combat, as it is the main focus of the game.

- tanky1 – Has lots of health

 # **System Requirements**

-**Minimum Hardware Requirements**
+## **Minimum Hardware Requirements**
 Processor:
 Graphics Card:
 Memory: